Soumava-221B/Everyday_Coding/README.md

-# Java_Daily
+# Compilation of all programing language
-Uploding my daily effort, helps me to keep a check on my daily consistency
+Uploding my daily effort, helps me to keep a check on my daily consistency.